-Mr. Leavitt is also a long-serving teaching assistant for the Causal Inference course taught by professors Ben Hansen and Jake Bowers at the ICPSR summer program.
+Mr. Leavitt is also an instructor (with Ben Hansen and Jake Bowers) for the Causal Inference course at the ICPSR summer program.
 Before coming to Columbia, he received a master’s degree (with honors) from the University of Chicago and lived for two years in Uganda, where he served as a research assistant at Makerere University.

 Mr. Leavitt's research has been funded by the Center for Study of Development Strategies (CSDS), the Center for Development Economics and Policy (CDEP) and the Abdul Latif Jameel Poverty Action Lab (J-PAL).